dccuchile/CC6205/README.md

 ### Info

-The neural network-related topics of the course are taken from the book of Yoav Goldberg:
+This course aims to provide a comprehensive introduction to Natural Language Processing (NLP) by covering essential concepts.
+We strive to strike a balance between traditional techniques, such as N-gram language models, Naive Bayes, and Hidden Markov Models (HMMs), and modern deep neural networks, including embeddings, recurrent neural networks (RNNs), and transformers.

-[Neural Network Methods for Natural Language Processing](https://www.morganclaypool.com/doi/abs/10.2200/S00762ED1V01Y201703HLT037).
-The non-neural network topics (e.g., grammars, HMMS) are taken from the course of [Michael Collins](http://www.cs.columbia.edu/~mcollins/).
+The course material draws from various sources.
+In many instances, sentences from these sources are directly incorporated into the slides.
+The neural network topics primarily rely on the book [Neural Network Methods for Natural Language Processing](https://www.morganclaypool.com/doi/abs/10.2200/S00762ED1V01Y201703HLT037) by Goldberg.
+Non-neural network topics, such as Probabilistic Language Models, Naive Bayes, and HMMs, are sourced from [Michael Collins' course](http://www.cs.columbia.edu/~mcollins/) and [Dan Jurafsky's book](http://www.cs.columbia.edu/~mcollins/).
+Additionally, some slides are adapted from online tutorials and other courses, such as [Manning's Stanford course](http://web.stanford.edu/class/cs224n/).

 ## Slides